PaulSweeney89/squareroot/README.md

   - Initiate while loop, starting with x = 1 and loop for all values with x > 0
   - Function 1: f1 = x^2 - A  (from A = x^2)
   - Function 2: f2 = 2 * x    (derivative of f1)
-  - x = x - f1 / f2           (solving for a better approximation of x using Newton's method)
+  - x = x - f1 / f2           (solving for a better approximation of x using Newton's method, see screenshot)

   - while loop re-iterates using the improved approximation value of x each time until x^2 - A = 0 or in other words we solve for x the square root value of A.
   - For straight forward sqrt numbers i.e, 4, 16, 36 this method works well.
 However for non-straight forward sqrt numbers the approximate value for x can never fully reach the actual sqrt value of A and therefore the while loop ends up in a infinate loop (x^2 - A never reaches 0 for certain numbers).
 Therefore the math.floor() function has been introduced to force the function to converge on zero.
 - Therefore the program only gives approximate values for the **sqrt(A)** and so the program results have been rounded to 1 decimal place.